end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 | 2 | A | 0 | -69 | 100 | 0 |  | 138 |
 | 3 | B | 0 | -46 | 100 | 0 | 46 | 92 |

+{{< pleasenote >}}
   Note that first 2 mix are mapped to the right knob to reach the effective range of the first block (-147% to -108%).
 Switch B is a 3-position switch and offsets the analog range between block 0 to 2.
 Then the 3rd mix, assigned to Switch A (2-position), offsets the 3 effective block of switch B to block 0-2 or 3-5.
+{{< /pleasenote >}}

 As you can see, the sum of all combined mixes matches the middle section of each effective block: